New Hampshire Traffic Tickets

 New Hampshire Car Insurance Fines and Violations

 Drivers who commit too many New Hampshire traffic violations may receive higher car insurance premiums.
 Drivers who receive traffic tickets are considered unsafe traffic participants and may easily get their insurance rates increased.
-Motorists who want to dismiss traffic citations in NH and avoid paying higher insurance premiums are encouraged to enroll in a state-approved traffic school.
+Motorists who want to dismiss citations in NH and avoid paying higher insurance premiums are encouraged to enroll in a state-approved traffic school.